Thfona/scrum-poker-fire/README.md

-# Scrum Poker
+# ScrumPokerFire

-Front-End for the Scrum Poker website.
+Front-End for the ScrumPokerFire website.

 ## Scripts